Befesa (ETR:BFSA) Given a €85.00 Price Target by The Goldman Sachs Group Analysts

-Befesa (ETR:BFSA) has been given a €85.00 ($100.00) price target by equities research analysts at The Goldman Sachs Group in a research note issued on Wednesday, Borsen Zeitung reports.
-The Goldman Sachs Group’s target price would suggest a potential upside of 36.44% from the stock’s current price.
+Befesa (ETR:BFSA) received a €85.00 ($100.00) target price from investment analysts at The Goldman Sachs Group in a research report issued on Wednesday, Borsen Zeitung reports.
+The Goldman Sachs Group’s price target indicates a potential upside of 38.21% from the company’s previous close.

-A number of other research analysts have also recently weighed in on BFSA.
-JPMorgan Chase & Co. set a €67.00 ($78.82) price objective on shares of Befesa in a research report on Tuesday, November 2nd.
-Kepler Capital Markets set a €77.00 ($90.59) price objective on shares of Befesa in a research report on Thursday, October 28th.
-Finally, Berenberg Bank set a €79.00 ($92.94) price objective on shares of Befesa in a research report on Thursday, November 4th.
+BFSA has been the subject of several other reports.
+JPMorgan Chase & Co. set a €67.00 ($78.82) price objective on shares of Befesa in a report on Tuesday, November 2nd.
+Kepler Capital Markets set a €77.00 ($90.59) price objective on shares of Befesa in a report on Thursday, October 28th.
+Finally, Berenberg Bank set a €79.00 ($92.94) target price on shares of Befesa in a research note on Thursday, November 4th.

 Befesa SA provides environmental recycling services to the steel and aluminum industries in European and Asian markets.
 It operates through two segments, Steel Dust Recycling Services and Aluminium Salt Slags Recycling Services.
 The Steel Dust Recycling Services segment collects and recycles steel dust and other steel residues generated in the production of crude, stainless, and galvanized steel.